BlueWinds/WarTechIIC/Campaigns.md

 `at` can be the current system; this is a fine way to offer the player breakpoints in the action that they can return to later.

 ### `contract`
 Offer a contract in the command center.
+Its requirements are ignored; use an `if` condition instead.
 The campaign will be on hold until they complete the drop.
 If successful, it moves onto the next Entry.
-If the player fails the mission, we instead `onFailGoto` (exactly as `goto`, explained above).
+If the player fails the mission, or the mission expires, we instead `onFailGoto` (exactly as `goto`, explained above).

+While a contract Entry is active, the player cannot leave the star system.
+Travel is completely blocked.

 Example:
 ```